 How to Choose a Marketing Agency for Your SchoolApril 10, 2019

-For schools and educators, marketing can be a time-consuming task that often falls to the wayside, especially during busy enrolment periods.
+For schools and educators, marketing can be a time-consuming task that often falls to the wayside, especially during busy enrollment periods.
 However, we know the importance of marketing for drumming up prospective students, ensuring development opportunities and so much more.
 That’s where hiring a marketing agency comes in – engaging this third party is often the perfect way to ensure your needs are met as part of a collaborative and communicative relationship.

 What can a marketing agency do for you?